 We look forward to serving you this year.

 Joel and Gina Williams live in Zionville, NC.
-Joel teaches theatre at Appalachian State and Gina is a theatre props artisan who has worked at many regional theatres including the Barter in Abingdon, where Joel first met her.
+Joel is a retired theatre professor from Appalachian State and Gina is a theatre props artisan who has worked at many regional theatres including the Barter in Abingdon, where Joel first met her.
 Gina creates unique stained glass items that incorporate "found" and repurposed items that she finds during her shopping trips for props.
 Gina also designs and creates commissioned pieces.
 “Gina creates and Joel is in charge of sales.” say the Williams’s.